 - Guaranteed standard issue disability insurance

-For example, an insurance company may only allow an applicant to apply for a monthly benefit amount up to $5,000 without a medical exam.
+These programs are often restricted to certain occupations, benefit amounts, and age limits.
+For example, an insurance company may only allow an applicant to apply for a monthly benefit amount of up to $5,000 without a medical exam.
 For older applicants, that benefit amount may be reduced.

 A traditional no exam disability insurance policy can be a good option for applicants that aren't looking for high monthly benefit amounts.